iatenine/octo-spork-client/README.md

 # Tests

-Test coverage is powered by Jest and RTL, albeit coverage is very limited at the time of this writing
+Test coverage is powered by Jest + RTL and can be found in the src/__tests__/ directory with a similar structure to the encompassing src/ files.
+All tests use .test.ts(x) extensions, mock out props and should avoid making any network calls when run

 # Questions